-Another safe and simple migration approach is to export the database content from the v2.x/v3.x instance as CityGML with the previous version of the Importer/Exporter and re-import the data into the new 3D City Database version by using the new Importer/Exporter shipped with this release.
+Another safe and simple migration approach is to export the database content from the v2.x/v3.x instance as CityGML with the previous version of the Importer/Exporter and re-import the data into the new 3D City Database version using the new Importer/Exporter shipped with this release.
 This approach might take more time though, depending on the amount of data stored in the database.

 The migration scripts do not handle version-enabled tables under Oracle.
 Therefore, if you are using Oracle and have enabled versioning, then exporting and re-importing the data is the recommended way to migrate to the new 3DCityDB version.

-For Oracle the command is:
+For PostgreSQL the command is:

 SQL> select MAJOR_VERSION from table(CITYDB_UTIL.CITYDB_VERSION);

 If the function is not known to the system, you are probably running a v2.x instance.
 For Oracle, migrating from v2 to v4 has some prerequisites which are explained in the next chapter.

 1.4.1.
 Migration from v2 to v4 on PostgreSQL¶

 For PostgreSQL, migrating an existing v2.x of the 3DCityDB simply requires executing the MIGRATE_DB shell script and choosing the value 2 as first user input.

 Step 2 – Be sure of using unique texture URIs